gridap/GridapSolvers.jl/joss_paper/paper.md

 - A set of HPC-first implementations for popular Krylov-based iterative solvers.
 These solvers extend Gridap's API and are fully compatible with PartitionedArrays.
 - A modular, high-level interface for designing block-based preconditioners for multiphysics problems.
 These preconditioners can be used together with any solver compliant with Gridap's API, including those provided by GridapPETSc.
-- A generic interface to handle multi-level distributed meshes, with full support for Adaptative Mesh Refinement (AMR) through GridapP4est.
-It also provides a modular implementation of geometric multigrid (GMG) solvers, allowing different types of smoothers and restriction/prolongation operators.
+- A generic interface to handle multi-level distributed meshes, with full support for Adaptative Mesh Refinement (AMR) using p4est [p4est] through GridapP4est.
+- A modular implementation of geometric multigrid (GMG) solvers, allowing different types of smoothers and restriction/prolongation operators.
 - A generic interface for patch-based subdomain decomposition methods, and an implementation of patch-based smoothers for geometric multigrid solvers.

 ![GridapSolvers and its relation to other packages in the Julia package ecosystem.
 In this diagram, each node represents  a Julia package, while the (directed) arrows represent relations (dependencies) among packages.
 Dashed arrows mean the package can be used, but is not necessary. \label{fig:packages}](packages.png){ width=60% }